Code-domain NOMA in Massive MIMO: When is it Needed?: Performance evaluation

 \subsection{Which spreading signatures are more favorable?}

-We will now compare the achievable SE with spreading signatures, length of $N=4$, taken from either orthogonal, random, or sparse sets.
-In the random case, the $N$-length signatures are picked up from an assemble of $\{ \pm 1\}$, whereas in the sparse case low-density signatures are used, which have only one non-zero value randomly distributed within the $N$-length signature.
-Fig.~\ref{fig:UL_funcOfK_diffCodes} shows the sum UL SE in the same setup of Fig.~\ref{SE_funcOfK_multicell}.
-We notice that orthogonal signatures give the highest performance with both MR and MMSE combining.
-While mMIMO-NOMA with orthogonal codes has superior performance for $K\ge 8$, mMIMO-NOMA with random codes might provide some gains compared to mMIMO for $K\ge 32$.
+{ We now compare the achievable SE with spreading signatures of length $N=4$, taken from either orthogonal, random, and sparse sets, as shown in Fig.~\ref{fig:UL_funcOfK_diffCodes}.
+In the random case, the $N$-length signatures are picked up from an assemble of $\{ \pm 1\}$, whereas in the sparse case, low-density signatures are used, having only one non-zero value randomly distributed within the $N$-length signature \cite{ferrante2015,LeTWC2018}.} Herein Fig.~\ref{fig:UL_funcOfK_diffCodes} shows the sum UL SE as a function of number of UEs in the same setup of Fig.~\ref{SE_funcOfK_multicell}.
+We notice that orthogonal signatures give the highest performance with both MR and MMSE combining. { While mMIMO-NOMA with orthogonal codes has better performance for $K\ge 8$, mMIMO-NOMA with random codes might provide some gain compared to mMIMO for $K\ge 32$.
 This is because the probability that a given group of UEs is closely located in space increases as $K$ becomes larger.
-Interestingly, mMIMO-NOMA with MR outperforms mMIMO only when orthogonal codes are used; this is because MR cannot deal with the extra interference coming from the non-orthogonality of random and sparse codes.
-Similar results are obtained for the DL, and thus are omitted due to space limitations.
+Interestingly, mMIMO-NOMA with MR outperforms mMIMO only when orthogonal codes are used; this is because MR cannot deal with the extra interference originating from the non-orthogonality of random and sparse codes.} As in the case of Fig.~\ref{fig:UL_fixedK}, similar results are obtained for the DL, and thus omitted due to space limitations.